butterflyx/BlinkSort/readme.md

 # BlinkSort

-Sort annotations made in Blinks from Blinkist.com
+Pretty print annotations made in Blinks from Blinkist.com and Kindle.com

 ## Background
 Blinkist is a service which provides blinks for books.
 Texts can be highlighted in the app and accessed via https://www.blinkist.com/de/nc/highlights